New Germany City Office is located at 300 Broadway Street East, downtown.

-Ordinance No. 91 is to prevent, reduce, or eliminate blight, blighting factors, or causes of blight within the city of New Germany.
-This includes exterior property areas, vacant properties, the exterior of structures, the interior of structures, vacated structures, junk automobiles and junk equipment, noxious weeds and pests, and any and all sanitation conditions.
+Ordinance code 92.01 – 92.38 is to prevent, reduce, or eliminate blight, blighting factors, or causes of blight within the city of New Germany.
+This includes exterior property areas, vacant properties, the exterior of structures, the interior of structures, vacated structures, junk automobiles and junk equipment, noxious weeds, and pests, and any and all sanitation conditions.
 Each spring, the city does a city-wide inspection and sends letters to those who are not in compliance.

 New residents are encouraged to stop by or contact city hall for any other information (952) 353-2488.